 In a “free” economy a big decrease in the value of the local currency would mean big savings for international travelers.
 However Costa Rica is a special case and savings are unlikely.

 Residents receiving paychecks in local currency experience marked increases in costs.
 However, tourists are not likely to see decreased expenses.
 Many travel related things like hotels, lodges, tours, activities, beach bars and restaurants are already in U.S. dollars so the value of the colón has little impact on international vacation prices.

 Nearly instant inflation corrects the cost of any tourist related articles that are priced in Colones if there is a significant currency devaluation.

 In fact prices for international travelers will probably go up.

-The protectionist practices that artificially support the colón have kept it stable for over a year but experts are predicting that the new government may allow the currency to reach its real value sometime before mid 2019.
-That could be as low as ¢700.
+The central bank artificially supports the colón and kept it stable for several years but year but experts are predicting that the new government may allow the currency to reach its real value sometime before mid 2019.
+That could be around ¢700.

 2014 Colón Devaluation